 Ok, Santorini was ACTUALLY where we meant to go all along (see Mykonos blog post).
 This is where I heard I could see the beautiful white buildings with the blue roofs along the cliffs to the gorgeous ocean.
 This is what I always pictured as “Greece” as a naive American, but oh well, I wanted to indulge!
-Let me say, Santorini did not let me down.
+Let me say, Santorini in a weekend did not let me down.
 Everything about being here was breathtaking & magical.
 It’s one of those places where you think, “even if I lived here, I don’t think I could ever get used to this”.

 Where to stay